 It has been more than 20 years since the last studies of Tol were published (Ronald Dennis 1990).
 The closest thing to a reference grammar published on the language is a synthesis of earlier work by Dennis Holt (1999).
 Ronald Dennis estimated the number of Tol speakers at around 250, but he mentions nothing about the vitality of the language, sociolinguistic situation, speaker attitudes or anything of the sort, and Dennis is the last investigator to have worked on Tol in the field.

 Also called Jicaque.Aproximatly 600 speakers remain.

-This deposit consists of video and audio recordings documenting varying genres: interviews, personal accounts/ stories, everyday situations, basket making, children at play.
+This collection consists of video and audio recordings documenting varying genres: interviews, personal accounts/ stories, everyday situations, basket making, children at play.
 Still photos show some of the circumstances surrounding the recorded scenes and people not in the recordings proper.

-The final part of the deposit is a elicitation sessions.
+The final part of the collection is a elicitation sessions.
 Each of the bundles has the prefix SE.
 In these sessions files from the corpus proper were analysed and glossed.
 These sessions were also used to test analyses and paradigms and elicit further examples.

 Acknowledgement and citation

 To refer to any data from the collection, please cite as follows:

 Haurholm-Larsen, Steffen.
 2011.
 Survey, Description and Documentation of Tol (Jicaque) of Honduras.
 Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-0001-F4D3-7.
 Accessed on [insert date here].